William Gregory (Chief Justice)

 William Gregory was Chief Justice of the Province of Quebec from 1764 to 1766.

 Little is known of Gregory beyond being a lawyer from London with a checkered past and legal issues.
-On February 17, 1764 Grergory was appointed to become Chief Justice of the King's Bench of the Province of Quebec along with George Suckling as Attorney General.
-Gregory's lack of legal expertise in French civil law would result in his term as Chief Justice ending in 1766 and subsequently replaced by William Hey.
+On February 17, 1764 Gregory was appointed to become Chief Justice of the King's Bench of the Province of Quebec along with George Suckling as Attorney General.
+Gregory's lack of legal expertise in French civil law resulted in his term as Chief Justice ending in 1766, and he was subsequently replaced by William Hey.